How-To Guides

 GitHubRead PRs, check CI status, pull repo activityCTO

 Every beeeowl deployment includes 5-8 of these integrations configured and tested on day one.
-Most clients add 3-5 more within the first month as they discover new workflows.
-Deloitte’s 2025 AI in the Enterprise report found that AI agents connected to 5+ business tools delivered 3.2x more value than single-tool deployments, measured by executive time saved per week — see our one-day deployment guide.
+Most clients add 3-5 more within the first month as they discover new workflows they want automated.
+Deloitte’s 2025 AI in the Enterprise report found that AI agents connected to 5+ business tools delivered 3.2x more value than single-tool deployments, measured by executive time saved per week.
+For the one-day deployment process that produces these configurations, see our deployment playbook.

-Environment variables are better than hardcoded keys in a config file, but they’re still accessible to the agent process.
-The agent runs, it reads GMAIL_TOKEN from the environment, and now that credential exists in the agent’s memory.
-A prompt injection attack or a memory dump exposes it.
+Environment variables are a step up from hardcoded keys in a config file, but they’re still accessible to the agent process at runtime.
+The agent starts, reads GMAIL_TOKEN from the environment, and that credential now exists in the agent’s memory space.
+A prompt injection attack that dumps environment variables, a memory dump from a container escape, or a malicious dependency that reads os.environ all expose it.

-# Approach 1: Environment variables (common, but still risky)
+# Approach 2: Environment variables (common but still risky)

 export GMAIL_TOKEN="ya29.a0EXAMPLE..."